Robert April

 Robert April is a fictional character in the Star Trek media franchise.
 April was the USS Enterprise's first commanding officer, preceding Captain Christopher Pike.

 The character first appeared in the Star Trek: The Animated Series episode "The Counter-Clock Incident" (1974), in which he is voiced by James Doohan.
-April's first live-action appearance was in the pilot episode of Star Trek: Strange New Worlds (2022), where he is portrayed by Adrian Holmes.
+April's first live-action appearance was in the pilot episode of Star Trek: Strange New Worlds (2022), in which he is portrayed by Adrian Holmes.

 Development and casting

 A prison chaplain named "Robert April" appears in two episodes of Have Gun – Will Travel (1957–63), for which Star Trek creator Gene Roddenberry wrote.
 The name stuck with Roddenberry, and "Robert M. April" commanded the starship Yorktown in his 1964 Star Trek proposal to CBS.
 The captain's name was changed to "Christopher Pike" when NBC accepted the Star Trek project later that year.

-Fred Bronson (writing as John Culver) came up with the idea of the Enterprise having a captain who proceeded Pike for "The Counter-Clock Incident".
+Fred Bronson (writing as John Culver) came up with the idea of the Enterprise having a captain who preceded Pike for "The Counter-Clock Incident".
 He selected the name "Robert April" from Roddenberry's original list of possible Enterprise captain names.